catseye/Matchbox/README.md

 Can you give me an example?
 Can you tell me about one you had to find and fix?" during phone screens.)

-A huge example that is relevant to virtually every programmer is the filesystem.
+A glaring example that is relevant to virtually every programmer is the filesystem.
 It's a big, shared, mutable store.
 There are often some operations, like renaming a file, that are guaranteed to be atomic; but most filesystem operations do not have this guarantee.